How to buy Ansell (ANN) shares

 Have Ansell's shares ever split?

-Ansell's shares were split on a 1:5 basis on 14 April 2002.
-So if you had owned 5 shares the day before before the split, the next day you'd have owned 1 share.
+Ansell's shares were split on a 1:5 basis on 15 April 2002.
+So if you had owned 5 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Ansell shares – just the quantity.
 However, indirectly, the new 400% higher share price could have impacted the market appetite for Ansell shares which in turn could have impacted Ansell's share price.

 Ansell share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Ansell's is 0.4108.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Ansell's is 0.375.
 This would suggest that Ansell's shares are less volatile than average (for this exchange).

 Stocks similar to Ansell